anirudhtomer/Plot_JS_Benchmarking/README.md

 Dependencies
 ------------
 The following dependencies are needed only if you want to use jqPlot graphing.
 In case you want to use this library just for managing timing calculations and don't want to graph anything then do not include jQuery or jqPlot and it will still work fine.
+Check this [Demo without dependencies].

 * jQuery
 * [jqPlot]: These plugins of jqPlot are used [jqplot.barRenderer.js], [jqplot.categoryAxisRenderer.js] and [jqplot.pointLabels.js]

 You can skip jqPlot as a dependency if you want to use some other charting library.
+Check this [Demo with custom graphing library].

 How to use?
 --------------